 What is aptx and latency... and why does it matter?

-NOTE: There are two types of aptx on the market.
+There are two types of aptX versions on the market.
 The most common is the one with 100 ms “latency time”.
-The other type has a “latency time” of only 35 ms. This is the one Telme2 is using in both the Tosblue X and BHX products.
+The best type has a “latency time” of only 35 ms. This is the one Telme2 is using in both our Tosblue units and BHX headset.

-When we have two parallel transmission channels operating at the same time, it is important that they are synchronized, i. e. that the sound output from both channels arrives at the receiving end the same time.
+When we have two parallel transmission channels operates at the same time, it is important that they are synchronized, i. e. that the sound output from both channels arrives at the receiving end the same time.
 Most of us can accept a difference of up to 50 ms (milliseconds) delay between the two channels without noticing any problem.
 So when the sound arrives within a “window” of 50 ms, we may say that the two channels are in sync.
-If it is more – like 100 ms we start noticing the delay.
+If it is more – like 100 ms - we start noticing the delay.

 This process takes some time – referred to as “conversion time” or “latency”.

-What is aptx:
+Then, what is aptx:

 So why is aptx with low latency so important?

 In most cases latency is NOT important.
 If you are transmitting sound from your smartphone, tablet or PC to our BHX headset – low latency is not important at all.
 The reason being that the sound path will not be synchronized with another sound path or visual path.
-So any small delay will not be noticed.
+So any delay will not be noticed.

 Let me explain:

-The TosBlue X unit is transmitting sound from your TV to a bluetooth headset.
-If the TosBlue X unit and/or headset does not use aptx technology – the sound will be delayed in the conversion process in both units.
-The sound from the internal TV speakers and the sound in the headset may not be in sync at the receiving end.
-If the delay is considerable, you may also notice that the sound in the headset is not quite in sync with the sound from the internal speakers of the TV.
+The TosBlue unit is transmitting sound from your TV to a bluetooth headset.
+If the TosBlue unit and/or headset did not use aptX technology – the sound would be delayed in the software conversion process in both units.
+The result would have been sound delay.
+If the delay is considerable, you may also notice that the sound in the headset is not in sync with the moving Picture in Your TV.